YouTube Verification vs. Account Verification

 • Video Verification: Record a short, well-lit selfie video at eye level and submit it.

-• Channel History: Maintain consistent activity and follow community guidelines over time to gain access automatically [4].
+• Channel History: Maintain consistent activity and follow community guidelines over time to gain access [4].

 Keep in mind that verification is limited to two channels per phone number each year.
 Only the primary channel owner can complete identity verification, and YouTube deletes your verification data within two years - or sooner, once your channel history is well established [4].